-- Use a Group Activity to monitor that students accurately elaborate on content - ✓ Use Student Work (Recording and Representing) to monitor that students accurately elaborate on content - Use All Response Methods to monitor that students accurately elaborate on content - ✓ Use Questioning Sequences to monitor that students accurately elaborate on content
+- ✓ Use a Group Activity to monitor that students accurately elaborate on content - ▼ Use Student Work (Recording and Representing) to monitor that students accurately elaborate on content. - ✓ Use All Response Methods to monitor that students accurately elaborate on content

 Example Student Evidence of Desired Effect (Percent of students who demonstrate achievement of the desired effect that students accurately elaborate on content.
 Student evidence is obtained as the teacher uses a monitoring technique.)